Minnesota loves its sports about as much as a walleye on the end of a line. And you betcha that’s a whole bunch.

 There are five NCAA Division I college teams as well in the state, the most famous of which is the University of Minnesota Golden Gophers.

-Betting on horse races in Minnesota
+Betting on horse racing in Minnesota

 Betting on horse races has been legal in Minnesota since the early 1980s.
 Canterbury Park in Shakopee is the state’s largest and most famous race track, hosting several thoroughbred races each year.
 Meanwhile, Running Aces Casino & Racetrack in Columbus features harness racing.
 As described above, both facilities also have card rooms where visitors can play poker as well as table card games like blackjack.